 While we do not expect everyone to love giving a Sunday to serving in children’s ministry, we have been thrilled to watch our members grow in love for their fellow service-mates as well as the children and families that they serve.
 Service needs look different in every congregation.
 This can be building maintenance, taking meals to parents of newborns or to the sick and shut in, etc. But a culture of meaningful service together builds a culture of meaningful relationships.
 And meaningful church membership is downstream from those meaningful relationships.

 3. Be serious together.

 When I lead the new members class at our church, I always ask these two questions:

 1) How many of you knew someone earlier in your life who professed to be a Christian but now has rejected the faith and wants nothing to do with Jesus?Almost every hand goes up, as planned.
 And then I hit them with the second:

 2) Now, how many of you want to be that person?
 No hands go up.
 The questions strike a serious note.

-I then go on to explain that church membership is one of God’s gifts to prevent any of us from going down that path.
+I then go on to explain that church membership is one of God’s gifts to us.
 And as the church gives itself to God’s Word, committed prayer, and the cause of the gospel, we will (Lord willing) grow in our seriousness together.
-We all know that the devil prowls around like a roaring lion, seeking someone (and desiring everyone) to devour (1 Peter 5:8).
+We all know that the devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8).
 So we are committing to be serious about our faith together, to be watchful and sober-minded, because we know that we are prone to wander and are just a few steps away (left to ourselves) from making a shipwreck of our faith.
 But, in the context of meaningful relationships, we are committed to leave no one to themselves as we seek to take the call of Christ and the craftiness of the devil seriously.

 4. Have fun together.